fdcl-gwu/aruco-markers/README.md

 ./pose_estimation -l=<side length of a single marker (in meters)>

-# or, if you you trying this on an already saved video
+# or, if you are trying this on an already saved video
 ./pose_estimation -l=<side length of a single marker (in meters)> -v=<path to the video>
 ```

 Below image shows the output of this code.
-The distances shown in the left top corner are in meters with axes as same as thos defined in OpenCV model, i.e., `x`-axis increases from left to right of the image, `y`-axis increases from top to bottom of the image, and the `z`-axis points outwards the camera, with the origin on the top left corner of the image.
+The distances shown in the left top corner are in meters with axes as same as those defined in OpenCV model, i.e., `x`-axis increases from left to right of the image, `y`-axis increases from top to bottom of the image, and the `z`-axis points outwards the camera, with the origin on the top left corner of the image.
-The axes drawn on the markers represents the orientation of the marker with the Red-Green-Blue axes order.
+The axes drawn on the markers represent the orientation of the marker with the Red-Green-Blue axes order.
 <center>
   <img src="./images/pose_estimation.png"  width="300"/>
 </center>